shakealeg/dotfiles/README.md

 Each dotfile has easy installation.

 Run the install script inside of whatever dotfile you want, and it will do all the work.
+(Except installing dependencies)
 ```

 ```